SmritiSadhu/Celestia/Readme.md

 ![WhatsApp Image 2024-06-30 at 1 58 37 AM](https://github.com/SmritiSadhu/Celestia/assets/103137871/86826719-8d1f-4ea0-8086-7a116b7cb91f)
 ## Getting started
 :bust_in_silhouette:**Setup For Client:**
-1. Navigate to the client directory:
+1. From root directory, Navigate to the client directory:
 ```
 cd client
 ```